 As Scott (2021) concludes, the impact of COVID-19 on the workforce, service provision and how the population interacts with health professionals long-term is still unclear but going back to what it was before COVID-19 does not seem to be an option.
-The pandemic has highlighted how flexible the health workforce (and the health care system) needs to be to meet patients' needs in an uncertain
+The pandemic has highlighted how flexible the health workforce (and the health care system) needs to be to meet patients' needs in an uncertain world (Scott 2021).

-Provide PPE to GP Respiratory Clinics and Commonwealth Vaccination Clinics world (Scott 2021).
 The COVID-19 crisis demonstrates the importance of placing primary health care at the core of health systems, both to manage an unexpected surge of demand and to maintain continuity of care for all (OECD 2021).